-Pic Picture

-Symptom Remarks

-9. DVCR analog/digital problems.
-1. 1.
-1. 1.
-1. 1.
-1. 1.
-1. 1.
-1. 1.
-1. 1 If the tape is currently playing but no picture displays, there may be a mismatch of the media with the display.
+Pict Picture Symptom Remarks 9.
+Screen is black when trying to view digital channels or IEEE 1394 device.
+The PerfectColorTM color balance has been incorrectly set.
+Press VIDEO repeatedly until you see the PerfectColor option and press ENTER to open the PerfectColor TM menu.
+10. DVCR analog/digital problems.
+If the tape is currently playing but no picture displays, there may be a mismatch of the media with the display.
 Press INPUT to display the Input Selection menu.
 Press ENTER for the DVCR device.
 If digital is selected, try analog, or if analog is selected, try digital.
+11. Cannot see a picture from a DV Camcorder.
+Use analog connections for video and audio.
+You can still use the IEEE 1394 connection for control functions, however.

 Indicators

 Symptom Remarks

 Status indicator light is a steady/flashing red.
-Service is required.
-Contact your dealer or a Mitsubishi Authorized Service Center to arrange for a service evaluation.
-Listings of Mitsubishi Authorized Service locations can be obtained from our web site, www.mitsubishi-tv.com or by calling 1-800-332-2119.
+Service may be required.
+Turn off the TV and unplug the set from the AC power source.
+Wait one minute and then plug the set back in.
+If the LED is still on, contact your dealer or a Mitsubishi Authorized Service Center.
+See www.mitsubishi-tv.com or call 1-800-332-2119 to receive Authorized Service Center information.

 Sou Sound Symptom Remarks 1.
 There is no sound even when the volume is turned up.
 Check if the MUTE button is on.
 The TV's "Listen to:" setting may be set to SAP.
 Check that the TV Speakers setting is On in the Audio/Video menu.
-If using an IEEE 1394 amplifier, check audio source in Input Selection menu.
-Perform System Reset.
+If using an A/V receiver, check audio source in Input Selection menu.
+Perform a System Reset.
 2. The sound does not match the screen picture.
 The TV's Listen to: setting may be set to SAP.
 If using stereo or A/V receiver speakers, check their input selection.
 If using stereo or A/V receiver, check that AUDIO OUTPUT LEFT/RIGHT or DIGITAL AUDIO OUTPUT on TV's back panel is connected to the A/V receiver.